Online scheduling software is a beautiful thing.

 Why?
 You’re splitting your audience.

-That’s fine in a newsletter where you want people to click on multiple articles from your blog or to explore all the services you provide, but if the goal is to get clients booking appointments ASAP, keep it simple.
+That’s fine in a newsletter where you want people to click on your blog or to explore your services, but if the goal is to get clients booking appointments ASAP, keep it simple.

 Make the CTA or Book Now button the biggest, boldest, and (ideally) only option they see.
 It’s the easiest way to get more clients faster.